jdrouet/tmdb-api/readme.md

 cargo test
 ```

-If you want to run some integration tests, just export a `TMDB_TOKEN_V3` environemnt variable and run
+If you want to run some integration tests, just export a `TMDB_TOKEN_V3` environment variable and run

 ```bash
 cargo test --features integration